 Meanwhile, the global pre-owned construction equipment market is being challenged by a surge in activity and an increasing focus on modern machinery to replace human labour.
-Combined with this, the additional pressures of major infrastructure projects and the Homebuilder scheme have resulted in huge strain on the Australian pre-owned equipment market.
+Combined with this, the additional pressures of major infrastructure projects and the Homebuilder scheme have resulted in a huge strain on the Australian pre-owned equipment market.

 Higher prices and better clearance rates are also being seen at farm clearing sales.
-COVID-19 has accelerated the move towards online sale of pre-owned agricultural equipment at sites like AgTrader, and Machines4U.
+COVID-19 has accelerated the move towards the online sale of pre-owned agricultural equipment at sites like AgTrader, and Machines4U.

 Benefits of opting for pre-owned equipment

 In addition to increasing the size of the equipment pool available and reducing delays on the completion of projects, pre-owned equipment will lose its market value more gradually than a brand-new item, which depreciates the moment you take possession of it.

 Pre-owned equipment can be particularly useful for short-term projects if it is in good condition when you purchase it.
 It can be used for testing new markets and can provide cost-effective service for many years.

 In some cases, buying pre-owned equipment requires much the same research and caution that you would use when buying a brand-new item, such as reading some online reviews for the specific product you are considering, and if you’re buying from a dealer, checking their reputation and references before you proceed.

 Additional precautions include:

 - Make sure you’re actually saving money.
 Under normal market conditions, you should pay less than the new price when buying pre-owned equipment.
 An online search for the new model will help you calculate a realistic secondhand price.